CS5010-Partner/PDP-CustomerCode/Readme.md

 * **echoSplitSuccess** - This method when called prints a statement indicating the user that the image has been splitted successfully.
 * **echoScriptSuccess** - This method when called prints a statement indicating the user that the script has been executed successfully.
 * **echoInvalidInputMsg** - This method when called prints a statement indicating the user that an invalid input has been entered.
+* **echoFilterBlurSuccess**  This methowd when called prints a statement indicating the user that the image has been blurred successfully.
+* **echoFilterSharpenSuccess** - This method when called prints a statement indicating the user that the image has been shaperend successfully.
+* **echoSepiaSuccess** - This method when called prints a statement indicating the user that the image has been converted to sepia successfully.
+* **echoDither** - This method when called prints a statement indicating the user that the image has been converted to dither successfully.

 > ### *View* :
 > This class implements the ***IView*** interface and all the methods it holds.